fschuindt/theforgottenserver-7.4/README.md

 ### Support

-If you need help, please visit the [support forum on OTLand](https://otland.net/forums/support.16/).
-Our issue tracker is not a support forum.
+If you need help, please visit the [our OTLand forum thread](https://otland.net/threads/7-4-tfs-1-2.245320/).

 ### Issues